 Change of corporate control

-c) has 10% or more of the voting power; and/or
+- has 10% or more of the voting power

-b) 10% or more of the voting power in a licensed operator or a parent company of a licensed operator, or
+- 10% or more of the voting power in a licensed operator or a parent company of a licensed operator

-The holding of shares or voting power by a person in the licensed operator includes any shares or voting power held by another person if they and the other person are acting in concert:
+The holding of shares or voting power by a person in the licensed operator includes any shares or voting power held by another person if they and the other person are acting together:

 - in relation to a licensee with share capital, allotted shares

-- Conferring any rights to share in the profits of the licensee; or liability to contribute to the losses of the licensee; or
+- conferring any rights to share in the profits of the licensee; or liability to contribute to the losses of the licensee

 - giving rise to an obligation to contribute to the debts or expenses of the licensee in the event of its winding up (in a licensee with neither share capital nor capital).